TheCodePeople/JS-Movies-API-Proejct/README.md

    - Implement lazy loading functionality.
    - Implement the bookmark icon and functionality.
 6. Single Movie Page:
    - Retrieve and display data for a specific movie from the TMDB API.
+Additionally, include the movie trailer if available.
    - Display movie poster and description.
    - Display 5 actors who played in the movie.
    - Display the movie trailer.